2020 Minneapolis park encampments: Permit process established

 On July 14, Governor Walz signed an executive order that modified the eviction moratorium to allow local governments to disband camps for safety concerns, illegal activity, and property damage.

-After facing pressure from residents that lived near Powderhorn Park, the park board created a permit process to restrict the size and growth of camps, which was considered major departure from their decision a month prior to allow people to seek refuge on park property.
-The park board resolution passed on July 16 restricted the number of camps on park property to 20 with a maximum of 25 tents each.
-Park encampments were to be prohibited within a certain distance of schools and permitted encampments required buffer zones to ensure park visitors were kept safe.
-The resolution also required organizations to sponsor and obtain permits, or the encampments risked being disbanded and residents having belonging removed from camps.
+After facing pressure from residents living near Powderhorn Park, the park board created a permit process to restrict the size and growth of camps, a major departure from their decision a month prior to allow people to seek refuge on park property.
+The park board resolution passed on July 16, restricting the number of camps on park property to 20 with a maximum of 25 tents each.
+Park encampments were to be prohibited within a certain distance of schools, and permitted encampments required buffer zones in order to ensure that park visitors were kept safe.
+The resolution also required organizations to sponsor and obtain permits; otherwise, the encampments risked being disbanded and the residents removed.
 The permits did not have a specified end date, but the resolution called for progress towards moving encampment residents to shelters and other housing options.

-The first permitted encampment opened at Lake Harriet and some others soon followed.
-By early August, the park board had estimated there were 413 tents across 38 city parks, but local media reported that encampments were noticed at more than 55 parks, with only the four park sites of Lake Harriet, Marshall Terrace Park, The Mall, and Bde Maka Ska at William Berry Park having obtained permits.
+The first permitted encampment opened at Lake Harriet, and others soon followed.
+By early August, the park board had estimated that there were 413 tents across 38 city parks, but local media reported that encampments were noticed at more than 55 parks, with only the four park sites of Lake Harriet, Marshall Terrace Park, The Mall, and Bde Maka Ska at William Berry Park having obtained permits.
 A permit was later granted for an encampment outside Theodore Wirth House, the superintendent's home residence and historic park administration building.
 The park board also designated a dozen other parks where permits would be allowed if organizations applied for permits: Boom Island, Riverside, Annie Young, BF Nelson, Franklin Steele, Minnehaha Falls, Lyndale Farmstead, Martin Luther King Jr., Bryn Mawr, Beltrami, Logan, and Lake Nokomis parks.